sahilg06/EmoGen/evaluation/README.md

-# Evaluation Framework
+## Evaluation of sync quality

 You can calculate the LSE-D and LSE-C scores using the instructions below.
-Please see [this thread](https://github.com/Rudrabha/Wav2Lip/issues/22#issuecomment-712825380) on how to calculate the FID scores.

 ### Steps to set-up the evaluation repository for LSE-D and LSE-C metric:
 We use the pre-trained syncnet model available in this [repository](https://github.com/joonson/syncnet_python).